priyasavaliya20-collab/Calculative-Foundation/Calculative Foundation/README.md

 🧩 **Insight:** `matrix @ matrix.T` is a similarity (Gram) matrix — its diagonal entries are the squared L2-norms of each student (e.g. 36058 = 189.89², matching Student 1's Norm-2), and its off-diagonal entries are dot products between students (e.g. 31518 between Students 1 & 2).
 Determinant of the 5×5 block (first 5 students) = **−56537**, non-zero — confirming the 5 rows are linearly independent and the matrix is full rank.

-✅ **Conclusion:** A non-zero determinant is a good sign for any downstream linear algebra (LU, inverse, solving systems) — there's no redundant/degenerate data in this block.

 ---